-Treatment at Home
+Treatment at home

 Eating a diet that is high in fiber is one of the best ways to relieve your tenesmus.
 Eating at least 20 grams of fiber every day will make your stool softer and add weight to it.
 This helps your body pass the stool more easily.
 If you have ulcers or scarring in your GI tract, you should be able to pass a softer stool more easily and with less pain.

 Physical activity stimulates movement in your intestines.
 Exercising regularly can help your tenesmus by helping your intestines move your waste through your GI tract.

-- Crohn’s disease.
-(2011, August 9 ).
-Mayo Clinic.
-Retrieved July 10, 2012, from http://www.mayoclinic.com/health/crohns-disease/DS00104
+- Mayo Clinic Staff.
+Crohn’s disease.
+(2014, August 14 ).
+Retrieved from http://www.mayoclinic.com/health/crohns-disease/DS00104

-- Inflammatory bowel disease (IBD).
-(2011, October 4 ).
-Mayo Clinic.
-Retrieved July 10, 2012, from http://www.mayoclinic.com/health/inflammatory-bowel-disease/DS01195
+- Mayo Clinic Staff.
+Inflammatory bowel disease (IBD).
+(2015, February 18 ).
+Retrieved from http://www.mayoclinic.com/health/inflammatory-bowel-disease/DS01195

 - Motility Disorders of the Large Intestine.
-(2010, February 7 ). a boutgi Motility.org.
-Retrieved July 10, 2012, from http://www.aboutgimotility.org/site/about-gi-motility/disorders-of-the-large-intestine/
+(2016, March 24 ).
+Retrieved from http://aboutgimotility.org/disorders-of-the-large-intestine.html

 See a list of possible causes in order from the most common to the least.